-If you explore a relationship with a single parent, it’s important to know that not now, and not ever are you going to be viewed as a replacement to the other parent.
-The single parent shouldn’t view you as a possible replacement to their ex, and you shouldn’t view yourself as a possible replacement either.
+If you explore a relationship with a single parent, it’s important to know that not now, and not ever are you going to be viewed as a replacement for the other parent.
+The single parent shouldn’t view you as a possible replacement for their ex, and you shouldn’t view yourself as a possible replacement either.

 You should never try to replace the other parent or even think that it’s your job or what’s expected, because it’s not.
 It’s important to know that dating or being with a single parent doesn’t define you as a replacement.
 Just as well, it’s important for the other parent to know that you have no intention of replacing them.
 Being a good step-parent is all about being a good role model, and a good parental figure to the kids.
 As well, it’s also about the children seeing the love between you and their parents.